FlexI7Pro/Minecraft-Java-Security-Audit/warn.md

 | `ServerboundKeyPacket` | keybytes | **unbounded** |
 | `ServerboundKeyPacket` | encryptedChallenge | **unbounded** |

-The 1024-bit RSA key (`Crypt.java:40`) and AES/CFB8 mode (`Crypt.java:200`) are weak by modern standards but not immediately exploitable — RSA factoring requires state-level resources, and CFB8 bit-flipping corrupts the stream framing, making reliable gameplay manipulation infeasible.
+The 1024-bit RSA key (`Crypt.java:40`) and AES/CFB8 mode (`Crypt.java:200`) are weak by today’s standards, but not easy to exploit – factoring RSA key takes state-level resources, and flipping bits in CFB8 will ruin stream framing, thus making gameplay exploitation impossible.

-Authentication bypass (joining without a Microsoft account when `online-mode=true`) is NOT possible through code-level vulnerabilities in the vanilla server.
-The Mojang `hasJoinedServer` API call at `ServerLoginPacketListenerImpl.java:217` is the sole authentication gate, and it cannot be bypassed without either:
-- Modifying JVM system properties (requires server process access — already owning the box)
-- Network-level interception of the server's outbound HTTPS to Mojang
-- Exploiting Mojang's API itself (external dependency)
+Bypassing authentication (joining the game without having Microsoft account if `online-mode=true`) IS NOT POSSIBLE using any code vulnerabilities in the vanilla server implementation.
+The only authentication point is the Mojang `hasJoinedServer` API call in `ServerLoginPacketListenerImpl.java:217`, which cannot be bypassed either: - Modifying JVM system properties (requires access to the server process – which means you already own the machine) - Intercepting server's outgoing HTTPS connections to Mojang - Abusing Mojang API (external dependency)